 Days 8-10: New Orleans, LA – The Big Easy

-New Orleans is a city unlike any other in America, a vibrant cultural melting pot with an infectious energy and a world-renowned culinary scene.
-While the French Quarter is the historic heart, the most authentic and highest quality live jazz is found on Frenchmen Street in the adjacent Marigny neighborhood.
-Bourbon Street, by contrast, is largely considered a tourist trap known for overpriced, sugary drinks.
+New Orleans is a city unlike any other in America.
+It is a vibrant cultural melting pot with an infectious energy, making it a thrilling finale to your southeast road trip.
+While the French Quarter is the historic heart, the most authentic live jazz is found on Frenchmen Street.

 Food is a religion here.
-A trip is incomplete without trying the staples: warm, powdered sugar-dusted beignets from Cafe Du Monde, classic po’ boy sandwiches, rich and complex gumbo, and hearty jambalaya bowls.
-Taking a guided food tour is an excellent way to sample a wide variety of local specialties in one afternoon.
+A southeast road trip is incomplete without trying staples like warm beignets from Cafe Du Monde, po’ boy sandwiches, and gumbo.
+Taking a guided east coast food tour is an excellent way to sample a wide variety of local specialties.

 4. The “See-It-All” Grand Loop (2-3 Weeks)